andy0130tw/experiment-mathjax-pdf/README.md

   * Should provide customizable font paths.
   * Make some adjustments to CSS stylesheets for printing.
   * More verbose on progress. (debug messages for MathJax can be turned on manually.)
   * Some typesetting issues in MathJax like the fraction bar (?).
-MathJax is intended to be run in browser because [it needs context to apply workarounds](https://groups.google.com/forum/#!msg/mathjax-users/O--eKm9elRU/zNZx24gnI3gJ). ~~Will try to adjust or patch settings accordingly to the result of Prince.~~ (There might some bugs in Prince!)
+MathJax is intended to be run in browser because [it needs context to apply workarounds](https://groups.google.com/forum/#!msg/mathjax-users/O--eKm9elRU/zNZx24gnI3gJ). ~~Will try to adjust or patch settings accordingly to the result of Prince.~~ (There might be some bugs in Prince!)